Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

 30. Groceries too often

-Buy grocery items in bulk to reduce the grocery bills.
-When you buy groceries multiple times a week, you end up spending a lot more than you would making your purchases in bulk.
+Buy grocery items in bulk to reduce grocery bills.
+When you buy groceries multiple times a week, you end up spending a lot more than you would make your purchases in bulk.
 Don’t forget that canned goods and the freezer are your friends, there to save you from spoiling both your time and money.